Iemane291/pythonOS/README.md

 This option is automatically turned on when pythonOS asks you if you have Git installed and you answer `y`

+### use-size-settings

+This is a boolean value.

+This will change the command window size (on a restart using the `restart` command) to `size-columns` for the columns and `size-lines` for the lines.

+### size-lines

+This is the lines for the command window.

+### size-columns

+This is the columns for the command window.

 ## FAQ
 ### Q: Why do I get a list index out of range error?
-A: It might be because you haven't provided the argument for the command.
+A: Likely because you haven't provided the argument for that command.

 ## Credits